 The B777 has emerged as a best seller for long haul commercial aircraft thanks to its excellent fuel efficiency and cabin comfort.
 Developed in consultation with a number of major airlines, the B777 was designed to replace older wide-body aircraft and bridge the capacity difference between the B767 and the B747.
 As Boeing's first fly-by-wire airliner, the B777 has computer-mediated controls and was the first commercial aircraft to be entirely designed by computer.

-The Boeing B777 aircraft, which is classified as a medium-sized airliner, entered service in 1995 with the original 777-200 variant.
-The stretched 777-300, followed in 1998 with the extended-range 777-300ER and ultra long-range 777-200LR variants entering service in 2004 and 2006 respectively.
-The 777-200LR is the world's longest-range airliner, able to fly more than halfway around the globe, and holds the record for the longest distance flown non-stop by a commercial aircraft.
+The aircraft entered service in 1995 with the original 777-200 variant.
+The stretched 777-300, followed in 1998.
+Compared to the 777-200, the 777-300 features a longer body, raked and extended wingtips, a new main landing gear, reinforced nose gear, and extra fuel tanks.
+The extended-range 777-300ER and ultra long-range 777-200LR variants entered service in 2004 and 2006 respectively.
+The 777-200LR is one of the world's few truly long range aircraft, able to fly more than halfway around the globe.